Six Degrees of Separation

 By Doug Boilesen 2023

 Phonographia are popular culture connections with the phonograph.
-Some require multiple degrees of separation to make the link.
+Some require multiple degrees of separation to make their link.

-The following examples have a wider scope than connecting only people using the six degrees of separation game to connect any two acquaintences in a maximum of six steps.
+The following examples use the six degrees of separation game where any two acquaintences can be connected in a maximum of six steps.
+But it goes beyond connecting people.

 Harper's Weekly, March 30, 1878 - The Starting Point

 The March 30, 1878 issue of Harper's Weekly included an article titled "The Phonograph" and a full page illustration of what is looked like and how it worked.
-It described the phonograph as one of "two marvels of a marvellous age" saying if there were still those who believed in witch-craft then those witch-hunters "would now find a "rich harvest of victims...."
+The phonograph was described as one of "two marvels of a marvellous age" saying if there were still those who believed in witch-craft then those witch-hunters "would now find a "rich harvest of victims...."

 Harper's Weekly, March 30, 1878 p.
 249 (PM-1824)